Harphies/AI/README.md

 ---

-## The 3 Approaches to defining a Neural Network / Deeo learning Implementation Architecture
+## The 3 Approaches to defining a Neural Network / Deep learning Implementation Architecture

 - Modular Approach( sutibale for both pytorch and Keras implementation where we define sequential layers)
 - Manually building weight and bias (a low level approach suitable to reproduce deep learning architecture on a paper you just read or to develop a customized layer)